 My husband loves fresh duck eggs, he prefers those over chicken eggs any day.
 The problem is duck eggs are $6.99 a dozen which can get pretty pricey if you’re buying them regularly.
-Also they’re not always readily available in stores.
+Also, they’re not always readily available in stores.

 So, I decided to find someone to barter with.
 It just so happens that our neighbors had a friend who has lots of ducks and an overabundance of duck eggs.
-So, I taled to him, Austin, about trading him a loaf of my fresh homemade bread each week for a dozen of his fresh duck eggs.
+So, I talked to him about trading him a loaf of my fresh homemade bread each week for a dozen of his fresh duck eggs.
 He was totally into it he loved the idea and now we trade each week a dozen or 18 duck eggs for a 2lb loaf of my fresh homemade whole wheat bread.

 Mix these up well put them in some form of crock or bowl that you can put a lid on or plastic wrap, you don’t want a tight lid, plastic wrap works well or a loose cover.
 Leave this on your counter overnight and the next morning if you’re not going to use it go ahead and put it in the refrigerator and keep it until you make your bread.

 On the morning that you want to make your bread take your starter out of the refrigerator and allow it to reach room temperature.
 You’re going to use a cup of this starter in your bread recipe.

 If you have a bread machine it makes everything easier so I’m going to tell you how I do it with my bread machine and then I will tell you how to do it without.
-In the bread machine pan add:

 1 cup starter

-3 Tb.
-Olive oil
+3 Tb. non-virgin olive oil

-1/2 cup whole rolled oats
+1/2 cup organic whole rolled oats

-1 1/4 cup whole bran
+1 1/4 cup organic whole bran

-2 cups Bread flour
+2 cups organic bread flour

-1/4 cup rye flour
+1/4 cup organic rye flour

 1 1/2 tsp.
 Salt

-1 cup water
+1 cup of water

-And the sunflower seeds (drained first)
+Add the drained sunflower seeds

 Place your pan inside your bread machine and select the dough setting, allow the machine to do all the work for you here.
-It will work the dough and rise once and generally it will sound a beep at that point.
+It will work the dough and rise once and generally, it will sound a beep at that point.

-While the dough is first being worked check it for consistency, you want a nice firm dough with a shiney surface.
+While the dough is first being worked check it for consistency, you want a nice firm dough with a shiny surface.
 You may need to adjust by adding more flour or water.
 Do so carefully in small increments.
 This is because different parts of the country have different air temperatures and air moisture and different flours will absorb moisture differently so you will always need to remember to make adjustments during the dough process whether you are making it by hand or in a machine.

 When your dough is almost ready turn your oven on to 400′ F. When the dough is ready place it in the hot oven and bake for 30 minutes.
 The bread should be done, but you can check it by popping the bread out of the pan, tapping it on the bottom and if you hear a thud it is definitely done.
-This bread has always baked for me in 30 minutes in fact it gets really brown on top sometimes.
+This bread has always baked for me in 30 minutes, in fact, it gets really brown on top sometimes.
 So be careful not to allow it to bake longer than 30 minutes.
 Set your bread on a cooling rack and allow it to cool make sure it’s completely cooled before you go cutting a slice.
 I know you will be tempted because it smells amazing, but you want to wait because the bread will tear apart easily if you don’t, and you will not allow it to set up and form its nice crumb or texture.